wotakumoe/wotaku/guides/mado.md

     - Username: [Your Madokami Username]
     - Password: [Your Madokami Password]
     - :warning: Enable **Always** checkmark (at the last column) to avoid errors while scraping files in **Link grabber**
 4. Now go to **Link grabber** and paste the folder url.
 It will scrape the manga files.
-    - It may scrape corrupted/unavailable cbz files with websites path in the name.
+It may scrape non-cbz files with websites path in the name.
 Sort the files on name basis and ignore those.
+Move the cbz files to a new package.
+5. Change the download settings to
+   - Max.
+Chunks per Download: **1**
+   - Max. simultaneous Downloads: **3**
-5. Now select the cbz files and right click.
+6. Now select the cbz files and right click.
 Then press **Start Downloads**

+<div class="video_wrapper"><iframe src="https://youtube.com/embed/Ar2ZMXjMRDQ" frameborder="0" allowfullscreen></iframe></div>

 ### Tachiyomi forks